On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: The Derived Equivalence Class

 maps $T$ to $\Gamma$ by Proposition \ref{mutationpaths}.
 Thus, applying Lemma \ref{tracking} to $F_\upalpha$, there is a bijection

-By definition, the left hand side is $\twotilt_T \Lambda$, while the right hand side is $\twotilt \Gamma$.
-But since $\Gamma$ is also the endomorphism algebra of a rigid object, the first argument shows $\twotilt \Gamma$ must be finite and hence so is $\twotilt_T \Lambda$. \end{proof} The following is our main result.
-Part $(1)$ is a consequence of Theorem \ref{contractiltingdis} showing how to view all tilting complexes combinatorially in $X_M$ and part $(2)$ is a consequence of the fact this viewpoint allows us to control the endomorphism rings of the tilting complexes via Proposition \ref{mutationpaths}. \begin{cor} In the setup of \ref{setup2}, choose a rigid object $M \in \ucE$ and write $ \Lambda \colonequals \uEnd_\cE(M)$.
-Then the following statements hold. \begin{enumerate} \item Any tilting complex of $\Lambda$ can be obtained as a (not necessarily positive) path in $X_{M}$ starting at vertex $M$. \item The basic algebras derived equivalent to $\Lambda$ are precisely the algebras
+By definition, the left hand side is $\twosilt_T \Lambda$, while the right hand side is $\twosilt \Gamma$.
+But since $\Gamma$ is also the endomorphism algebra of a rigid object in $\ucE$, the first argument shows $\twosilt \Gamma$ must be finite and hence so is $\twosilt_T \Lambda$. \end{proof} The following is our main result.
+Part $(1)$ is a consequence of Theorem \ref{contractiltingdis} showing how to view all tilting complexes combinatorially in $\umut(M)$ and part $(2)$ is a consequence of the fact this viewpoint allows us to control the endomorphism rings of the tilting complexes via Proposition \ref{mutationpaths}. \begin{cor} In the setup of \ref{setup2}, choose a rigid object $M \in \ucE$ and write $ \Lambda \colonequals \uEnd_\cE(M)$.
+Then the following statements hold. \begin{enumerate} \item Any tilting complex of $\Lambda$ is isomorphic to $\upmu_\upalpha \Lambda$ (defined in \ref{notation}) for some (not necessarily positive) path $\upalpha$ in $\umut(M)$ starting at vertex $M$. \item The basic algebras derived equivalent to $\Lambda$ are precisely the algebras